sigi-cli/sigi/sketch/rank-interface.md

 # Out of scope

 The goals of `rank` are purposefully focused and minimal.
-Here are some features that were considered and will not be introduced:
+Here are some features that have been considered and have no plan to be introduced:

 - Undo/redo
 - Backup/restore